uzma-yakub-7/Find-Your-Home---Accommodation-Marketplace/README.md

 ### **1.1 Purpose**

-This document defines the software requirements for **Find Your Home**, a full‑stack rental accommodation platform tailored for Bangladesh.
-It describes functional and non‑functional requirements, system features, and workflows aligned with the *Airbnb‑style web app development* shown in the referenced tutorial playlist.([YouTube][1])
+The purpose of this document is to define the software requirements for Find Your Home, a rental accommodation platform designed to help people easily find rental homes in major cities of Bangladesh, starting with Sylhet and Dhaka.
+This SRS describes the system’s functionality, scope, constraints, and overall workflow to guide development and evaluation.

 ### **1.2 Problem Statement**